jusii/c64u_server_switcher/README.md

 sudo systemctl restart systemd-resolved
 ```

-Then configure your C64U to use your server as its DNS server.
+With this option, configure your C64U with a static IP and set DNS to your Linux server's IP.

 ## Usage